 There are several reason to get your work done in the West Village.
 It’s relaxing, for one, plus the multi-million-dollar townhouses should provide some professional motivation.
 So if you head over to that area, check out Rebel.
 It’s a low-key, neighborhood coffee shop, and it has a few nice tables where you can sit and hang out.
 It also has some nice big windows that you can stare out of when you feel like not working.

 Perk is really just a nice, plain coffee shop on the Upper East Side where you can grab a stool and sit for a while.
 It’s isn’t especially big or fancy, but they have Stumptown coffee, Dough donuts, and - most importantly - wifi and a bathroom.
 So if you’re looking for a coffee shop uptown, consider this one.
 You might have to sit at a communal table with a few other people, but there are worse things in life.

 Feeling the workweek blues?
 Do you want more from life?
 Have you come to terms with the fact that you can’t, at present, expect more from life because you have a sh*tload of work to do?
 Well, you can always take your work to Gotan, a comfy Tribeca spot where the food’s as good as the coffee.
 Bring your laptop, have a salad, and feel good about the fact that, unlike the employees here, no one’s making you wear a bowtie.

-In the first season of “Master of None,” Aziz Ansari uses a coffee shop’s wifi to audition for a role.
-He does this at the Think Coffee on Bowery, but, the thing is, that location doesn’t actually have wifi.
-(Not cool, Aziz.)
-If you do need the internet, try the Think on Mercer.
-It gets pretty crowded, but it's the sort of place where you can hang all day.
+In the first season of Master of None, Aziz Ansari uses a coffee shop’s wifi to audition for a role.
+He does this at the Think Coffee on Bowery - but that location doesn’t actually have wifi.
+So if you really need the internet, try the Think on Mercer.
+It gets pretty crowded, but there’s plenty of seating, and they do a decent grilled cheese sandwich.